blinksocks/blinksocks/docs/config/README.md

 `presets` are chaining from the first to the last, and are almost free to compose.

 For more information about presets, please check out [presets](../presets).

+* Log Path

+Specify a relative or absolute path to store log file, if no `log_path` provided, log file named `bs-[type].log` will be stored in the working directory.

 * Log Levels